 In procedures for the issue of a sole trader's licence, the "one-stop shop" means that the district notary (documents office) obtains the tax number and, where necessary, identification number, and the statistical code, directly using the computer system created for this purpose, instead of the applicant.
 The applicant therefore does not need to deal in person with the competent State tax authority or the Central Statistical Office prior to reporting sole trader activity.

 Tax payment obligations

-The taxation process starts with the taxpayer’s registration, during which the tax authority registers the taxpayer and issues him with a tax identification code or number.
+The taxation process starts with the taxpayer’s registration, during which the tax authority registers the taxpayer and issues him a tax identification code or number.
 Any subsequent changes must also be registered.

 The Social Security Number (TAJ number) is a personal identifier that Hungarian nationals receive at birth and keep all their lives.
 This code is used in records relating to healthcare, social and personal pension systems.
 TAJ numbers are generated by the National Health Insurance Fund (OEP).